 What we are all fighting for now is people's attention

-This has created several new breeds of middlemen, the first of which is social media advertising, from Facebook to YouTube or TikTok influencers.12
+This has created several new breeds of middlemen, the first of which is social media advertising, from Facebook to YouTube or TikTok influencers.7

-The second type of middleman focuses on providing marketplaces where consumers can find all available options in one place.
+The second focuses on providing marketplaces where consumers can find all available options in one place.
 Amazon is the epitome of the generic marketplace, while travel sites from Expedia to Booking.com and Airbnb are specialised.

-The third type of emerging middleman is more of a solutions provider working behind the scenes to deliver various components that make up a D2C offering.
+The third type of emerging middleman is more of a solutions provider working behind the scenes to provide various components that make up a D2C offering.

 The fragmentation of shopping